Eblakeiii/Election_Analysis/README.md

  ## Challenge Summary
  The Challenge analysis yielded the following results.

- The total voter turnout was 369,711 and the breakout by counties are:
+ The total voter turnout was 369,711 and the breakout by counties is:

    - Arapahoe had a turnout of 24,801 voters, or 6.71%.
    - Denver had a turnout of 306,055 voters, or 82.78%.
    - Jefferson had a turnout of 38,855 voters, or 10.51%.

  County of Denver had the largest voter turnout of the three.